Irreducible representations of untwisted affine Kac-Moody algebras: Notation

 For the subalgebra $\hg$ we can define similar notation only by replacing $\th$ with $\hat{\h}=\h+\C K$.
 Using the triangular decompositions, we can define highest weight modules and Whittaker modules over $\tg$ and $\hg$.
 Let $\GG=\tg, \HH=\th$ (or sometimes $\GG=\hg, \HH=\hat{\h}$).

 \begin{defn} Let $\gamma: \HH \rightarrow \C$ be a linear map and $V$ be a $\GG$-module. \begin{enumerate} \item A nonzero vector $v \in V$ is called a {\it highest weight vector with highest weight $\gamma$} if $xv=\gamma(x)v$ for all $x \in \HH$, and $\tn_+ v=0$. \item The module $V$ is called a {\it highest weight module with highest weight $\gamma$ over $\GG$} if it is generated by a highest weight vector with highest weight $\gamma$. \end{enumerate} \end{defn} It is well known that irreducible highest weight modules are determined uniquely by its highest weight.
-So we denote by $V(\gamma)$ the irreducible highest weight module with highest weight $\gamma$.
+So we denote by $V(\gamma)$ the irreducible highest weight module over $\GG$ (that will be specified later) with highest weight $\gamma$.

-\begin{defn} Let $\eta: \tn_+ \rightarrow \C$ be a nonzero Lie algebra homomorphism and $W$ be a $\GG$-module. \begin{enumerate} \item A nonzero vector $v \in W$ is called a {\it Whittaker vector of type $\eta$} if $xv=\eta(x)v$ for all $x \in \tn_+$. \item $W$ is called a {\it type $\eta$ Whittaker module for $\GG$} if it is generated by a type $\eta$ Whittaker vector. \end{enumerate} \end{defn} We say that Lie algebra homomorphism $\eta: \tn_+ \rightarrow \C$ is {\it nondegenerate} if $\eta(e_i)\ne0$ for each Chevally generator $e_i$ of $\tn$.
-It was shown in \cite{CFGZ} that when $\eta$ is degenerate but nonzero, the irreducible Whittaker module over $\tg$ of type $\eta$ is unique up to some central character.
-So we denote by $W(\eta)$ the unique irreducible Whittaker module of type $\eta$ in this case.
-While when $\eta$ is non-degenerate, the uniqueness of irreducible Whittaker module over $\tg$ of type $\eta$ is unknown (although we strongly believe so).
-In this case we denote by $W(\eta)$ an irreducible Whittaker module of type $\eta$ by abuse of language.
-As one can see, the situation is the same for Whittaker modules for $\hg$.
+\begin{defn} Let $\eta: \tn_+ \rightarrow \C$ be a nonzero Lie algebra homomorphism and $W$ be a $\GG$-module. \begin{enumerate} \item A nonzero vector $v \in W$ is called a {\it Whittaker vector of type $\eta$} if $xv=\eta(x)v$ for all $x \in \tn_+$. \item $W$ is called a {\it type $\eta$ Whittaker module for $\GG$} if it is generated by a type $\eta$ Whittaker vector. \end{enumerate} \end{defn} We say that the Lie algebra homomorphism $\eta: \tn_+ \rightarrow \C$ for affine Lie algebras $\tg$ is {\it nondegenerate} if $\eta(e_i)\ne0$ for each Chevalley generator $e_i$ of $\tn_+$.
+We denote by $W(\eta)$ any one of the irreducible Whittaker module of type $\eta$ in this case (it may not be unique).